The Singing Kettle

 The Singing Kettle (also known as Artie's Singing Kettle) are a folk music and entertainment group from Scotland who perform traditional children's songs, along with live theatre performances.
 Originally from the village of Kingskettle in Fife, they were formed by established folk singers Cilla Fisher and Artie Trezise, eventually being joined by musician Gary Coupland.
-In 2012, founding member Fisher retired from performing with the group, and Trezise not wanting to, did the same.
-Three years later in 2015 the group performed their last live shows as a collective.
-Trezise who has since split with Fisher, returned in 2019 touring with solo shows.
+In 2012, founding member Fisher retired from performing with the group, and Trezise did the same.
+After 6 years of presenting Tartan Tales Trezise decided to produce new Singing Kettle shows that he presents solo under the name "Artie's Singing Kettle".

 The group were awarded a BAFTA for best children's TV programme and Fisher, Trezise and Coupland were made MBEs for their services to the entertainment industry.

 Career

 Husband and wife Cilla Fisher and Artie Trezise started touring as a folk singing duo in the mid-1970s.

 The group name "The Singing Kettle" came about in 1982.
 Their first venture under this title was a children's album, featuring everything from traditional Scottish rhymes to songs learned on their folk tour of the US.
 A group of children contributed backing vocals for certain tracks, including their daughter Jane, creating the first set of "Kettle Kids".

-The idea came of turning "The Singing Kettle" album into a show, as they were unimpressed by other, few, children's theatre shows at the time.
+The idea came of turning The Singing Kettle album into a show, as they were unimpressed by other, few, children's theatre shows at the time.
 The show toured to primary schools, with the idea of clues for songs found inside kettles, and for this they recruited their friend, musician Gary Coupland.
 The touring show eventually developed into a more plot-led piece of musical theatre and they began performing in large scale theatres across the country.
 Over the years the Singing Kettle have presented their own specially written shows including The Boogie Woogie Zoo, The Time Machine, Pirates, Wild West Show, Medieval Madness, World Tour, Funny Farm, and Homemade Band.
 Additionally some of their shows have raised awareness of important topics, notably road safety (Busy Road Show), good dental hygiene (Tooth Happy Songs) and pollution (one of the Adventures in Kettleland episodes).

 They were joined for a time by Cilla and Artie's daughter, Jane, who left to be in the electro band Motormark, replaced by Kevin McLeod – the former company stage manager.
 In 2003 Smithsonian Folkways Recordings released The Singing Kettle: Singalong Songs from Scotland, the group's first recording to be widely distributed outside the United Kingdom.

 Alongside the being performers, Cilla sang while the rest composed the theme song to a children's cartoon series, Meeow!, which ran from 2000 to 2002 on Children's ITV.
 Meeow! was latterly shown on wknd@stv in 2009.